 - 1. The church sets a start date that works for the church and allows employees time to secure their individual coverage. - 2.
 The church determines what classes of employees will be used and which employee classes will be eligible for an ICHRA benefit.
 (Descriptions of possible classes is included in the next section.) - 3.
 The church determines what benefits will be provided for each class.
 This includes setting a maximum amount per year per employee.
 There are no maximum or minimum amounts.
 This also includes determining whether the plan will reimburse insurance premiums only, other medical expenses only, or both.
 The other medical expenses can include vision and dental. - 4.
 The church creates a plan document.
 The plan document should include: - a.
 A statement of the purpose of the plan and that it is an "Individual Coverage Health Reimbursement Arrangement" (ICHRA) which is a form of an employer provided Health Reimbursement Arrangement - b.
 The starting date for the plan - c.
-A definition of the employee classes to be used See the allowed classes below under ICHRA Plan Rules, # 1.
-As an example, some churches may simply state that all employees will be assigned to one of three classes of employees: Full Time Employees, and Part-Time (Hourly) Employees.
-For a typical small church the "Full Time Employees" will probably cover their pastor and other full time ministers and the "Salaried Full Time Employees will probably cover their full time office and custodial personnel.
-Note that the ICHRA rules regarding included classes do not include distinctions between ministerial and non-ministerial employees.
+A definition of the employee classes to be used As an example, some churches may simply state that all employees will be assigned to one of three classes of employees: Full Time Ministerial Employees, Salaried Full Time Non-Ministerial Employees, and Part-Time (Hourly) Employees - d.
+The maximum dollar amount per year to be reimbursed for employees in each class of employees This should include a statement of whether this reimbursement will be only for insurance premiums, for other medical expenses, or both.

-- d.
-The maximum dollar amount per year to be reimbursed for employees in each class of employees This should include a statement of whether this reimbursement will be only for insurance premiums, for other medical expenses, or both. - e.
+- e.
 A statement reminding employees that payments for Medical Sharing Ministries do not qualify for reimbursement and that insurance premiums for coverage secured through the government exchange only qualifies for reimbursement if the employees rejects any government subsidies provided through those plans - f.
 A statement informing employees they are responsible for securing their insurance coverage and must document in writing that they have coverage and its cost - g.
 Information for the employee detailing the process they are to use for receiving their reimbursements - h.
 A statement that all persons handling the reimbursement information and details are to keep all information confidential - 5.
 The church communicates plan details clearly to eligible employees at least 90 days before the start of the plan year.
 Employees then purchase an individual plan meeting their personal needs.
 (For churches with multiple employees, it may be helpful to provide information to guide employees in securing their individual coverage.
 If employees buy their insurance through the government exchange they will have a new special enrollment period that will apply only for those to be reimbursed through ICHRA plans.) - 6.
 The plan must require substantiation procedures to verify enrollment in individual health coverage for the plan year.
 Employees can simply attest in writing to employers that they have qualified coverage. - 7.
 Employees submit claims for reimbursement.
 (Date, amount & description of product or service.) - 8.
 The church reimburses the employee tax-free for valid claims up to the maximum set by the plan.